 In 2007, DCMH purchased the Multi-Medical Specialty Clinic on N. Michigan Ave.
 The purchase added 26,000 square feet of space for visiting specialists and the DCMH offsite immunization clinic, lab and x-ray satellites.
 The building also became home to the new Workwell Occupational Health clinic, a new DCMH division serving businesses and industry in the area.
 It was late in 2007 when DCMH announced a new collaboration with the Tree City Medical Partner practice in an integrated healthcare delivery model.

 Most recently, DCMH was pleased to be named one of the Top 20 Critical Access Hospitals in the Nation by the Health Strong Index.
-In 2012, your Hospital celebrated 90 years of providing the gift of caring.
-You can share your story as part of the fun by visiting www.dcmh.net/90.
+In 2017, your Hospital celebrated 95 years of providing the gift of caring.
+Decatur County Memorial Hospital is accredited by DNV-GL.

 DCMH advances the health and wellness of our community by providing high-value patient-centered care, leadership and education.